tytydraco/yessleep/out/My_dad_said_we_never_had_an_attic_but_I_knew_he_was_lying.md

 Then again, I don't know whether anybody would be able to bear what I've seen and felt.

 After Eric passed, it was just Dad and me.
-But I felt, in a way, as if I'd buried Dad too—or, at least, buried the version of him I had once known.
+But I felt, in a way, as if I'd buried my father too—or, at least, buried the version of him I had once known.
 Eric's funeral seemed to break him.

-In fairness, my father always been inward and reclusive, but he became worse after my brother died.
+In fairness, my father has always been inward and reclusive, but he became worse after my brother died.
 Some nights, he’d leave my dinner on the table, then I wouldn’t see him until the morning.

 “I miss Eric,” I tearfully confessed one evening.